Sakura Watch, April 28, 2015 - florets begin to show

-Sakura Watch, April 28, 2015 - florets begin to show

 Sakura Watch, April 28, 2015 - florets begin to show in the grove of trees near the sports fields while other buds still lag behind in other sections of the High Park.

-Walking through the park today showed just how much the trees near the sports fields and along the road towards Grenadier Cafe have truly moved on to Stage 4 of bud development.
-To elaborate, Stage 4 is when the buds begin to change into elongated florets – which are what will eventually be the flower petals of the blossoms – and are represented with a deep, pink colour on the tips.
-These florets will eventually grow deeper in colour as they stretch out of the bud and create the initial cherry blossom to have a bright pink colour before they fully open and fade to white.
+Walking through the park today showed just how much the trees near the sports fields and along the road towards Grenadier Cafe have genuinely moved on to Stage 4 of bud development.
+To elaborate, Stage 4 is when the buds begin to change into elongated florets - which are what will eventually be the flower petals of the blossoms - and are represented with a deep, pink colour on the tips.
+These florets will eventually grow deeper in colour as they stretch out of the bud and create the first cherry blossom to have a bright pink colour before they are fully open and fade to white.

-The grove of trees along the hill and winding path toward Grenadier Pond are a mixed bunch at the moment with a 50/50 round buds vs buds with florets seen throughout the trees.
+The grove of trees along the hill and winding path toward Grenadier Pond are a mixed bunch at the moment with 50/50 round buds vs buds with florets seen throughout the trees.
 In fact walking along the path by the pond you can see the trend continue as many of trees are still only smaller round buds.
-The plus side to this, is that they will tend to bloom a bit later then the other flowers give an extra a day or so of viewing for all of us.
+The plus side to this is that they will tend to bloom a bit later then the other flowers give an extra a day or so of viewing for all of us.

 On a happier note, we are now getting closer to seeing the sakura // cherry blossoms bloom - watch for more updates later this week as we head into May and the 2015 bloom!